slitzer/racing-lap-tracker/README.md

 volume and run `docker compose up -d` again to reset the database.

 Adjust connection settings in your backend environment variables as needed.

+**Warning**: The Admin page's Import function expects a full database export created via the Export button.
+Uploading any other JSON file will be rejected and no data will be modified.

 ## Running Tests